Capital Calls: Dyal-Owl Rock deal

 ------------------------------------------------

 Sixth Street argued the merger would make it worse off and that Dyal needed its consent.
 Another Dyal-invested firm, Golub Capital, lost a similar bid in a New York court.
-On Monday, Delaware Vice Chancellor Morgan Zurn did not mince her words in giving Sixth Street the same treatment here.
+On Monday, Delaware Vice Chancellor Morgan Zurn did not mince her words in giving Sixth Street the same treatment.

 Earlier in Capital Calls: